How long is your lead time and shipping?

 How are your candles made?

-We melt our soy wax with a touch of organic raw coconut oil, then allow it to cool to just the right temperature before adding our fragrance oils.
+We melt our wax, sometimes adding a touch of organic raw coconut oil, then allow it to cool to just the right temperature before adding our fragrance oils.
 This allows the oils to blend completely into all parts of the wax (meaning your candles will emit scent from start to finish) while retaining the strong fragrance (add it when the temperature is still too high and it may alter or eliminate a lot of the smells).
 Then we add it to our containers which already have our organic cotton wicks ready to go.
 We then allow the candles to cure for several days (the longer the better!) in a room without fluctuating temperature to allow the wax and fragrance to set into the beautiful candles we offer in our shop.

 Wax melts or candles?